 You can get on demand reports of energy usage as well as set up Insight to email daily, weekly or monthly reports of energy usage.

 Pro Scheduling allows switch to operate automatically

-Scheduling can be done on either a weekly basic (same schedule for the whole week) or you can configure each day individually (ie weekends can have a different schedule than weekdays).
+Scheduling can be done on either a weekly basis (same schedule for the whole week) or you can configure each day individually (e.g., the weekend can have a different schedule than the weekdays).